Paragard IUD Lawsuits

 The device is approved for implantation for up to 10 years.
 The doctor removes the IUD by gently pulling two strings that are attached to the IUD, which remain just outside the cervix while the IUD is present.

 Unfortunately, a growing number of women have experienced severe complications after using the device, many of which have resulted in permanent infertility, pain, invasive surgeries, and severe emotional distress.

 Manufacturers have a duty to provide safe products, and when their products cause injuries, they must be held accountable, especially when those products are harmful medical devices.
 The makers of Paragard are no exception.
 The dedicated attorneys at Milavetz Injury Law, P.A., are committed to holding the manufacturers of Paragard accountable and ensuring victims receive just compensation.

 What are the claims against manufacturers?

+Multiple lawyers are now investigating the design, marketing, and promotion of the flawed devices leading many to take legal action against the company.
 The most common complaint that has triggered Paragard lawsuits is breakage of the device during removal, resulting in fragments remaining inside the uterus.
 This often necessitates surgery to remove the pieces.